New Driver's License Design

 The new cards are not currently REAL ID-compliant.
 System, infrastructure and process changes will be necessary for Pennsylvania to issue REAL ID-compliant products.
-Preliminary work has already begun and PennDOT anticipates that REAL ID-compliant driver licenses and identification cards will be available at customer’s option in 2019.
+PennDOT anticipates that REAL ID-compliant driver licenses and identification cards will be available at customer’s option in 2019.

 Current cards will be phased out during the normal renewal